Aargonian/BFInterpreter/README.md

-# BrainF*ck Interpretter
+# BrainF*ck Interpreter

-This is a very simple implementation of a BF Interpretter in C++.
+This is a very simple implementation of a BF Interpreter in C++.
 Simply a little toy project for myself as something fun to write.